VET: Identifying and Avoiding UI Exploration Tarpits: Related work

-\paragraph{\bf Parallel Testing.} Our work is also related to parallelizing the testing procedure in the sense of producing multiple variants of the target program (i.e., customizing the target app by manipulating the UI entries) for the testing tool to work on.
-Existing works include parallelizing the testing methodology such as mutation testing~\cite{doi:10.1002/stvr.1471} and symbolic execution~\cite{10.1145/1966445.1966463,10.1145/1831708.1831732}, debugging process~\cite{10.1145/1273463.1273468}, and the software subject~\cite{10.1016/j.infsof.2004.11.006}.
+\paragraph{\bf Parallel Testing.} Our work is also related to parallel testing in the sense of producing multiple variants of the target program (i.e., customizing the AUT by manipulating the UI entries) for the testing tool to work on.
+Related work on parallel testing includes parallelizing mutation testing~\cite{doi:10.1002/stvr.1471}, symbolic execution~\cite{10.1145/1966445.1966463,10.1145/1831708.1831732}, and the debugging process~\cite{10.1145/1273463.1273468}.